Gianfranco Battisti: Other roles covered

-In October 2019, Battisti also joined the CEO’s Call to Action, the appeal for sustainable development launched by the international network CSR Europe to business leaders.
+In October 2019, Battisti also joined the CEO's Call to Action, the appeal for sustainable development launched by the international network CSR Europe to business leaders.
 He was also appointed ambassador for promoting diversity in the transport sector.
 From July 2017 to May 2020, Battisti served as national president of Federturismo, a Confindustria federation that unites companies in the sector at a national and international level.
-He is part of both the committee of reference for the European University of Rome, and the management committee of the Associazione Nazionale Onlus Incontradonna which deals with the prevention of breast cancer.
+He is part of both the committee of reference for the European University of Rome and the management committee of the Associazione Nazionale Onlus Incontradonna, which deals with the prevention of breast cancer.

 Acknowledgements

-In London in 2009, he was awarded the Global Award WTM (World Travel Market) for the development of the high speed business in Italy.
+In London in 2009, he was awarded the Global Award WTM (World Travel Market) for developing the high-speed business in Italy.